-Decarbonizing the Transportation Sector with E-mobility |
+Decarbonizing the Transportation Sector with E-mobility

-E-mobility (and micro-mobility) refers to zero-emission electric transit options.
-It's no secret that transportation is a major source of greenhouse gas emissions.
-In fact, according to the US Environmental Protection Agency, transportation accounted for 27% of all U.S. emissions in 2020.
+In fact, according to the US Environmental Protection Agency, transportation accounts for 29% of US greenhouse gas emissions, the most from any sector.
 The good news is that there are a number of trends that are helping to decarbonize the transportation sector.
-One of the most promising is the rise of electric vehicles and other e-mobility (or micro-mobility) options, like electric bikes and scooters.
+One of the most promising is the rise of electric vehicles and other e-mobility (and micro-mobility) options.

 Here, we take a look at what e-mobility actually means, and why, along with cycling, it can help us move towards decarbonizing transport and thus reducing our carbon footprint.